aewebb80/VESPA/docs/phase_4.rst

 ::

 	$ python vespa.py codeml_setup –input=USR_INPUT

 .. note::

-	Supported file format(s): :code:`input`: newick formatted files (nexus tree format to be added in a future release) Command-specific options: If the user has created the optional branch-label table (see :ref:`create_branch`) and enabled the :code:`-label_table` option the function will create the directory structure for the codeML branch-site models.
+	Supported file format(s): :code:`input`: newick formatted files (nexus tree format to be added in a future release).
+Command-specific options: If the user has created the optional branch-label table (see :ref:`create_branch`) and enabled the :code:`-label_table` option the function will create the directory structure for the codeML branch-site models.
 Automating the branch-site models requires a specific directory for each species and/or lineage specified by the user in the optional branch-label table (:numref:`fig_codeml_setup`\a).
 Next the :code:`setup_codeml` function will produce a codeML :code:`taskfile` that contains each codeML command line command to be computed (:numref:`fig_codeml_setup`\b).
 Following creation of the taskfile, a separate log file reporting the branch-site models that cannot be tested (due to missing taxa) is produced.
 ::

 	$ python vespa.py codeml_setup –input=USR_INPUT –label_table=USR_INPUT